jpreecedev/developerhandbook/src/pages/protect-website-using-passportjs-jwt/index.md

 ## How to write a registration endpoint in Express

-We have most of the set-up in place for Passport now, so we can focus on fleshing out our Register and Login routes.
+With the main code for Passport in place, we can shift focus to fleshing out our Register and Login routes.
 We added placeholders earlier, so we will go ahead and fill those in now.

 Open `auth.routes.js` and make the following changes;